 In a few short months, after the winter permacloud has descended into the greater Michiana area, finals will arrive and an anxious energy will be palpable on campus.
 In fact, in a couple days, you’ll be so nervous and worried about your exams that you’ll find it hard to study.
 Take a deep breath, kid.
 These are the times when you have to realize you can’t do it all on your own.
 Lean on your friends, your RA, your professors — you might not see it yet, but a lot of people are pulling for you.
 And in the end, those relationships are what you’ll take with you when they kick you out of this place, degree in hand, four years from now.
 You can’t take the Golden Dome or Notre Dame stadium or the Grotto with you.
 But the friendships you’ll carry with you, and by that point, the blessing that is a Notre Dame education will have shaped you, changed you, for the better.

 Now, please, go take those cargo shorts off.
 You’re embarrassing your future self.

-Andrew Weiler studied economics, politics and philosophy at Notre Dame.
-He was a founding member of the Jubilee Initiative for Financial Inclusion (JIFFI), a student-run microfinance group that works to provide an alternative to predatory lending in South Bend.
-He has returned home to Minneapolis, Minnesota, where he works as a business consultant.
+Andrew Weiler studied economics, politics and philosophy at Notre Dame and was a founding member of the Jubilee Initiative for Financial Inclusion (JIFFI), a student-run microfinance group that works to provide an alternative to predatory lending in South Bend.